 The Psychological Services Unit (PSU) offers a variety of mental health services to all GBCI PIOC.
-GBCI specifically focuses on the 68% (668) who have been identified as having some type of Mental Health Need.
-Of these, approximately 9% (61) have been identified as having some form of Serious Mental Illness or Intensive monitoring need, as defined by DOC's Mental Health Classification system (i.e. MH-2A, MH-2B and ID).
-Services provided by PSU staff include: Individual and Group therapy, Psychological testing, Psychiatric referral, Crisis intervention, and 24-hour on-call services for mental health emergencies.
+GBCI specifically focuses on the 70% (726) who have been identified as having some type of Mental Health Need.
+Of these, approximately 6.3% (45) have been identified as having some form of Serious Mental Illness or Intensive monitoring need, as defined by DOC's Mental Health Classification system (i.e. MH-2A, MH-2B and ID).
+Services provided by PSU staff include: Individual and Group therapy, Clinical Monitoring, Psychological testing, Psychiatric referral, Crisis intervention, and 24-hour on-call services for mental health emergencies.
 PSU is also involved in referral to specialized treatment facilities [e.g., Wisconsin Resource Center (WRC), OSCI, TTC or CCI SMU] as needed.

 PSU provides a variety of services within the Restrictive Housing Unit (RHU) involving rounds and provision of services to, and periodic monitoring of, all PIOC on the identified mental health caseload, as well as contacts on requests for those not identified.
-Other essential functions handled by PSU staff include providing copies of records in response to appropriate requests by treatment providers and internal (DCC) and outside agencies (e.g., Social Security Disability Determination Bureau), scheduling and monitoring file review appointments in response to PIOC requests, and providing training on mental health issues, such as Suicide Prevention or Stress Management, to institution staff.
+Other essential functions handled by PSU staff include providing copies of records in response to appropriate requests by treatment providers and internal (DCC or DOJ) and outside agencies (e.g., Social Security Disability Determination Bureau), scheduling and monitoring file review appointments in response to PIOC requests, and providing training on mental health issues, such as Suicide Prevention or Stress Management, to institution staff.

-The 2023 fiscal year has continued a focus across DOC on Restrictive Housing Units (RHU, with particular attention towards concerns about mental health functioning among those housed in such units.
+The 2024 fiscal year has continued a focus across DOC on Restrictive Housing Units (RHU, with particular attention towards concerns about mental health functioning among those housed in such units.
 If a PIOC who is identified as having a Serious Mental Illness or condition receives a major conduct report, PSU staff conduct an assessment to determine whether mental health concerns should be considered as mitigating factors in the Conduct Report.
 In addition, if a PIOC with a serious mental health condition will be remaining in restrictive housing for more than 60 days, a Behavior Management Plan (BMP) is written, which may follow that PIOC to General Population.
 The BMP can include input from Security, Social Services, Health Services, Education and PSU.

 Suicide prevention, Crisis intervention, and responding to requests for treatment are core tasks for PSU clinicians.
 Given the unique features of the GBCI PIOC population, including a high proportion of late adolescent/early adult males, many with poor coping skills with lengthy prison sentences, GBCI experiences a large number of episodes of disruptive and/or self-injurious behavior.
 Historically, this is reflected in the high number of Observation placements that occur each year due to self-injurious behavior, suicide attempts and threats of self-harm.
-Fiscal year 2023 there were 520 Observation placements.
+Fiscal years 2024 has seen a downward trend, with only 399 Observation placements to date.
 Placement can vary from 300 to as many at 500 depending on year.
-In the last few years, we have seen an increase in the number and frequency of such placement.
+From 2023 to present, there have been frequent contact with PIOC for assessments but have not led to needed placements.
 PSU staff provide an initial assessment of self-harm risk, monitor this risk by making individual contact with each PIOC in Observation status each working day and conduct a minimum of two follow-up risk assessment contacts within the week immediately following release from Observation status.
-Average lengths of stay in Observation are variable, lasting anywhere from 2 days to over two weeks.
+Average lengths of stay in Observation are variable, lasting anywhere from 2 to around 14 days with most stays averaging 2-3 days.

 PSU staff at GBCI are often faced with PIOC whose mental health treatment needs exceed our resources.
 As a result, PSU strives to maintain a close working relationship with the Wisconsin Resource Center (WRC).
-In FY 23 we referred about 16 PIOC to WRC.
+In FY 24 we referred about 20 PIOC to WRC.